Skip to content

 required_audiencestringNoIf set, the token's aud claim must match

-max_session_duration_secsintegerYesMaximum session lifetime (minimum 900s)
+max_session_duration_secsintegerYesMaximum session lifetime granted by this role

 allowed_scopesAccessScope[]YesBuckets, prefixes, and actions granted